 1. Describe the processes for identifying key stakeholder groups of the entity.

-The Company recognises the importance of identifying and engaging with various stakeholders to gain insight into their expectations and develop effective strategies.
-Key stakeholders, both internal and external, are identified based on their impact on the Company's operations and functioning.
-These include employees, shareholders, customers, investors, communities, suppliers, and vendors.
-Channels of communication have been established to facilitate open dialogue and understanding of issues that are critical to their respective interests.
+The Company recognises the importance of identifying and engaging with various stakeholders to gain insight into on their impact on the Company's operations and functioning.
+These include employees, shareholders, customers, dialogue and understanding of issues that are critical to their respective interests.
 This enables us to create shared value and make a positive contribution to building a sustainable society.